Mindwerks/wildmidi/README.md

 CHANGELOG

 0.4.1
-* Build: install a pkg-config file on supported platforms (Linux,...)
+* Build system updates.
+Install a pkg-config file on supported platforms such as Linux.
+New android ndk makefile.
 * File i/o updates.
 * Support for AmigaOS and its variants like MorphOS and AROS.
+* Fixed a nasty bug in dBm_pan_volume.
+Other fixes and clean-ups.

 0.4.0
 * API change: The library now returns audio data in host-endian format,